Local Honey Now Available

 Pickups are Saturdays

 starting July 2020, in Glen Ellyn

-When we moved to Lombard (a suburb of Chicago) we were lucky to find a neighborhood tucked away from everything.
+When I moved to Lombard (a suburb of Chicago) we were lucky to find a neighborhood tucked away from everything.
 We started planting fruit trees, raspberries, blackberries and there were already a few mulberry trees (or are they bushes?).
 We started making stuff out of our harvest and were having a blast doing it.
 We were able to acquire the vacant lot next to the house (just under 4 acres) and started clearing paths so the kids would have a fun place to play.

 Beekeeping in Lombard (or any Chicago suburb) is not always an easy thing to get done.
 Honey bees are seriously misunderstood and beekeepers are labeled as wacko’s (true in my case). but the fact of the matter is honey bees are seriously cool – beneficial to plants, flowers and gardens and most importantly the honey bee is disappearing at an alarming rate (CCD or Colony Collapse Disorder).